DukaSiqueira/dart-explorer/README.md

 - Single type lists
 - dynamic lists

+## Usage
+#### TODO

+Each subdirectory contains its own README with explanations and instructions.
+You can navigate to each topic to find code snippets, explanations, and usage instructions.

 ## Contributing

 Contributions are not currently being accepted for this personal learning project.
 Feel free to fork the repository and adapt it for your own learning journey.